brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 }
 ```

-The implementation of `benchmark_inference` is a much simpler loop with `model.eval()` instead and only the `model.forward(x)` in the epochs loop.
+The implementation of `benchmark_inference` is a much simpler loop with `model.eval()` instead, the `torch::NoGradGuard` variable (equivalent to `with torch.no_grad():` in python), and only a forward pass in the epochs loop.
 However, it allows the templated types of both the model and input data, to account for the TorchScript-based inference that we will discuss later:

 ```cpp
 template <typename ModelType, typename InputType = torch::Tensor>